Beauvoir (Biloxi, Mississippi): Damage assessment

 On August 29, 2005, the main building was severely damaged, losing its newly refurbished galleries (porches) and a section of its roof, but not destroyed by Hurricane Katrina, which hit the Biloxi-Gulfport area head-on.
-The Clarion-Ledger reported on August 31 that Beauvoir was “virtually demolished,” overstating the damage.
-The storm destroyed the Hayes Cottage, the Library Pavilion, a barracks replica, the Confederate Museum and the director's home.
-The first floor of the Davis Presidential Library was gutted by the storm.
-Approximately 35% of the collections were lost.
+The Clarion-Ledger reported on August 31 that Beauvoir was "virtually demolished," overstating the damage.
+The storm destroyed the Hayes Cottage, the Library Pavilion, a barracks replica, the Confederate Museum, and the director's home.
+The storm gutted the first floor of the Davis Presidential Library.
+Approximately 40% of the collection was lost.

-Although the extensive damage from Hurricane Katrina has required a massive restoration project for Beauvoir, the publicity caused detailed U.S. Government photos of the building to become widely available, revealing some architectural details and part of the internal structure of the original construction.
+Although the extensive damage from Hurricane Katrina required a massive restoration project for Beauvoir, the publicity caused detailed U.S. Government photos of the building to become widely available, revealing some architectural details and part of the internal structure of the original construction.

 At the Beauvoir entranceway, above the door and left-side window, dentil molding appears along the lintel of the door and window.
-The internal construction of the building is also revealed, seen in exposed areas of the structure, such as the basement red-brick pillars, or the wooden wall frames, with wooden latticework backing the external plaster covering.
-The external shell of Beauvoir was protected by six fireplaces that surround the core of the house.
+The internal construction of the building is also revealed, seen in exposed areas of the structure, such as the basement red-brick pillars or the wooden wall frames, with wooden latticework backing the external plaster covering.
+The exterior shell of Beauvoir was protected by six fireplaces surrounding the house's core.
 Of those six brick fireplaces reinforcing the outside walls, only one of six rooftop chimneys collapsed during the hurricane.
-Five of the six fireplaces retained sufficient structural integrity to keep the walls of the building from falling away while under water.
+Five of the six fireplaces retained sufficient structural integrity to keep the walls of the building from falling away while underwater.

 On the back, west wing of Beauvoir, behind a front-yard tree, the green storm shutters survived the floating debris that battered the entrance.
 The shutters protected the glass panes despite the 24-foot (8-m) storm surge that submerged the area.
 Whole sections of the Beauvoir home have remained intact to preserve many of the original construction details and windows (as seen in the photograph excerpts, at right).